Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

-{\it Acknowledgments.} We thank J. Halimeh, P. Hauke, S. Jochim, J.-W. Pan, B. Wu, P. Zoller, and our colleagues at SUSTech for insightful discussions.
-This work is supported by the National Key R\&D Program of China (Grant No. 2022YFA1405800), NNSFC (Grant No. 12274199), Shenzhen Science and Technology Program (Grant No. KQTD20240729102026004), Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2023B0303000011) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2304006, Grant No. GDZX2405006,).
+{\textbf{Acknowledgments:}} We thank J. Halimeh, P. Hauke, S. Jochim, X. J. Liu, J.-W. Pan, B. Wu, H.-Z. Zhao, Q. Zhou, P. Zoller, and our colleagues at SUSTech for insightful discussions.
+This work is supported by the National Key R\&D Program of China (Grant No. 2022YFA1405800), NSFC (Grant No. 12274199), Shenzhen Science and Technology Program (Grant No. KQTD20240729102026004), Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2023B0303000011) and Guangdong Provincial Quantum Science Strategic Initiative (Grant No. GDZX2204003, GDZX2303002, GDZX2304006, GDZX2405006).

+{\textbf{Author contributions:}} B. Y. conceived, designed, and supervised the experiment.
+B. Y., Y.-K. W., H.Z., Y.Z., and H.T.
+B. built up the apparatus.
+H. Z., Y. Z., B. Y. and Y.-K. W. performed the experiments and analyzed the data.
+B. Y. and H. Z. wrote the manuscript, with input from all authors.